ysBach/SNU_AOclass/Assignments/HW-preproc_01_mkmaster.md

 ### 2. Rename FITS

 1. Sometimes it's useful to make a simple spreadsheet to look all the important header information at once.
-Run the following code to make a summary file : ``summary = yfu.make_summary(fitslist=allfits, keywords=USEFUL_KEYS, output="20181012.csv", pandas=True)``
+Run the following code to make a summary file : ``summary = yfu.make_summary(allfits, keywords=USEFUL_KEYS, output="20181012.csv", pandas=True)``

 2. Open the file (using, e.g., Excel) or print ``summary``.
 Please look at the file and think about how you can classify bias, dark, flat, and object frames using this header information.
 (I did|I didn't)